Zezombye/blog/articles/noproof.md

 - A religion mandating its followers to actively spread the belief (even if by force) will outcompete a religion that respects the freedom of religion and avoids proselytization, as the former would gain converts from the latter but not the opposite;
 - A religion with a developed lore and advanced wisdom will win over a religion considered "primitive", as being considered more likely to be true.

-It is, then, of no surprise that the two major religions today - Christianity and Islam - hold all of those criterias (eternal Hell, exclusivity, impossible to disprove, have missionaries and holy wars, developed lore and advanced wisdom compared to other religions), and are at a stalemate as there are no additional criterias to ensure a clear victory over the other.
-However, as they hold all the necessary criterias to win, they have had no difficulties converting almost the entire world.
+It is, then, of no surprise that the two major religions today - Christianity and Islam - hold all of those criteria (eternal Hell, exclusivity, impossible to disprove, have missionaries and holy wars, developed lore and advanced wisdom compared to other religions), and are at a stalemate as they lack any additional criteria to ensure a clear victory over the other.
+However, as they hold all the necessary criteria to win, they have had no difficulties converting almost the entire world.

 What must be kept in mind is that **religions converge to exclusivity and an eternal Hell**, and this is not necessarily a feature of the creator of the Universe, but a fact of Darwinism that is as evident as 1/x converges to zero.